xtrm0/csd-blog/website/content/2021/collaborative-data-design.md

 Having read all that, let's say you choose to use a CRDT for your collaborative app.
 All you need is a CRDT representing your app's state, a frontend UI, and a network of your choice (or a way for users to pick the network themselves).
 But where do you get a CRDT for your specific app?

-If you're lucky, it's described in a [paper](TODO), or even better, implemented in a production-ready [library](TODO).
+If you're lucky, it's described in a [paper](https://crdt.tech/papers.html), or even better, implemented in a [library](https://crdt.tech/implementations).
 But these tend to be simple or one-size-fits-all data structures: maps, text strings, unstructured JSON, etc. You can usually rearrange your app's state to make it fit in these CRDTs; and if users make changes at the same time, CRDT correctness guarantees that you'll get *some* consistent result.
 However, it might not be what you or your users expect.
 Worse, you have little leeway to customize this behavior.

 TODO: figure: JSON paper weird todo-list behavior (not what you expect, will look weird to users too).

 TODO: demo user Q&A asking for a change in the conflict-resolution, and you just reply "sorry".

-TODO: citations to blog posts (Figma, LWW one?) mentioning need to customize conflict resolution?
-Seems obviously important for any serious product.

-TODO: mention that conflict resolution becomes more important if you have extended message delivery times (e.g. entering data in the field)?

 This blog post will instead teach you how to design CRDTs from the ground up.
 I'll present a few simple CRDTs that are obviously correct (no mathematical proofs involved), plus ways to compose them together into complicated whole-app CRDTs that are still obviously correct.
 I'll also present principles of CRDT design that should help guide you through the process.
 To cap it off, we'll design a CRDT for a collaborative spreadsheet.